pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 (?wheter you’re making softare, zines, a newsletter, youtube channel,..) other models like patreon, memberships, oss sponsorships. easy-decision making = think through your goals, embrace alternatives/looking outside the box for funding software, find the most mutually beneficial model. mix models

-innovative business models abound
+innovative business models are all around us. we take them for granted.
 > Well-planned cities lose money on subsidized services like transit and parks, but make more money back on taxes from increased property values.
-Insurance companies know that some customers will cost them more than they've paid, but use math to balance affordability with overall profit.
+Insurance companies know that some customers will cost them more than they've paid, but use price plans so that they always come out ahead overall.